 - Standard multi-tool- These come in handy for bike repair and around camp.
 I even use mine while cooking.
 To save some weight, choose a multi-tool with a built-in needle nosed pliers.
-I like the Leatherman Wingman multitool.
-It contains 14 tools including a knife, pliers, file, scissors, screwdriver, and bottle opener.

 - Disposable gloves- These are nice to have when you have to do messy work like applying grease or cleaning.
 They keep your hands clean and can be used a few times if you’re careful.

 Many of the following items don’t need to be carried at all times.
 You just need to use your best judgment.
 If you’re traveling through a remote region, you may need to carry most of the following items.
 Bike shops in developing countries may not have the tools required to repair your modern equipment.
 Some spares just aren’t available because they aren’t even imported.